-The reduction of smoking prevalence and hence improvement on the air quality and public health is aimed to be achieved by discouraging smoking, educating the public, particularly the young, on the health risks involved, containing proliferation of tobacco use and protecting the public from passive smoking to the maximum possible extent.
-Since 1 January 2007, the statutory smoking ban has been expanded to cover schools, hospitals, all public indoor areas such as restaurants, workplaces and some outdoor areas including beaches and parks.
-Starting from 1 July 2009, the smoking ban has been extended to all bars, clubs, nightclubs, bathhouses, massage parlours, and mahjong and tin-kau parlours.
+The reduction of smoking prevalence and hence improvement on the air quality and public health was aimed to be achieved by discouraging smoking, educating the public, particularly the young, on the health risks involved, containing proliferation of tobacco use and protecting the public from passive smoking to the maximum possible extent.
+Since 1 January 2007, the statutory smoking ban had been expanded to cover schools, hospitals, all public indoor areas such as restaurants, workplaces and some outdoor areas including beaches and parks.
+Starting from 1 July 2009, the smoking ban had been extended to all bars, clubs, nightclubs, bathhouses, massage parlours, and mahjong and tin-kau parlours.
 A fixed penalty system for smoking offences commenced operation on 1 September 2009 to impose a fixed penalty of HK\$1,500 for smoking or carrying a lighted cigarette or pipe in statutory no smoking areas or transport carriers.

-The smoking ban has also begun to apply to public transport facilities (PTFs) in phases.
-PTFs with superstructures has already become smoke-free since 1 September 2009.
-The second phase of designating open-air PTFs as no smoking areas has commenced on 1 December 2010.
-Since 31 March 2016, 11 bus interchanges located at tunnel portal areas and leading to expressways or tunnels have been designated as no smoking areas in phases.
+The smoking ban had also begun to apply to public transport facilities (PTFs) in phases.
+PTFs with superstructures had already become smoke-free since 1 September 2009.
+The second phase of designating open-air PTFs as no smoking areas had commenced on 1 December 2010.
+14 bus interchanges located at tunnel portal areas and leading to expressways or tunnels had been designated as no smoking areas in phases.